You’d think I’d be getting sick of this at my age.

 “More like the Wolf of what the fuck.”

-Letting a few breathy laughs escape his nostrils, rolling his eyes, Chaz opens the car door, sliding in next to me.
+A few breathy laughs escape, and he rolls his eyes before opening the car door, sliding in next to me.

 “So, you’re okay?
 This is kind of unexpected...”
-Throwing his hands up after he buckles, eyeing me up as I feel the smile curling the corners of my heavily glossed lips.
+Throwing his hands up after buckling, he studies me curiously.
+A broad, expanding smile twists the corners of my heavily glossed lips.

 “I’m great,” I reply.
 “And I’m ready to live it up.”

 He nods.
-“So you sowed your wild oats?"
-Raising a brow with an amused look, smirk on full tilt.
-The driver, weaving through the insane amount of traffic.
-I let out a single hah, my ponytail whipping behind me as I turn to him.
-His mischievous grin matching my own.
+“So, you sowed your wild oats?”
+A brow arches with an amused stare, smirk on full tilt.
+The driver weaves through insane amounts of city traffic.
+I deliver out a single hah, my ponytail whipping behind me as I turn to him.
+His mischievous grin matches my own.